Ukraine denies Russian claim Kyiv sent drones to hit Kremlin

 Putin wasn’t in the Kremlin at the time and was at his Novo-Ogaryovo residence outside Moscow, his spokesman Dmitry Peskov told Russia’s state news agency RIA Novosti.

-There was no independent verification of the reported attack on the Kremlin, which Russia authorities said occurred overnight but presented no evidence to support it.
-Questions also arose as to why it took the Kremlin hours to report the incident and why videos of it also surfaced that late in the day.
+There was no independent verification of the purported attack, which Russia authorities said occurred overnight but presented no evidence to support it.
+Questions also arose as to why it took the Kremlin hours to report the incident and why videos of it also surfaced later in the day.

 A video posted overnight on a local Moscow news Telegram channel, shot from across the river from the Kremlin, appeared to show smoke rising over the buildings.
 It wasn’t possible to ascertain its veracity.
 According to text accompanying the footage, residents of a nearby apartment building reported hearing bangs and seeing smoke around 2:30 a.m.

+Another video on social media, which looks to be taken from across Red Square, appears to show the moment a drone explodes in a flash of fire above the roof of the Senate Palace in the Kremlin, near a flagpole flying the Russian tricolor, with debris falling on the roof.
+It also was not possible to independently verify this footage.

-The Kremlin said Russian military and security forces stopped the drones before they could strike.
+The Kremlin said Russian military and security forces had stopped the drones before they could strike.
 Nobody was hurt, it added.

-The Kremlin’s website said debris from the drones fell on the grounds of the Moscow landmark without damage.
+Its official website said debris from the drones fell on the Kremlin grounds without damage.

-President Volodymyr Zelenskyy, on an unannounced visit to Helsinki for talks with the leaders of five Nordic countries, denied any role in the attack.
+President Volodymyr Zelenskyy, on an unannounced visit to Helsinki for talks with the leaders of five Nordic countries, denied any role.

 “We don’t attack Putin or Moscow.
 We fight on our territory.
 We’re defending our villages and cities,” he said at a news conference.

-Ukraine presidential adviser Mykhailo Podolyak said the claims would provide a pretext for Russia “to justify massive strikes on Ukrainian cities, on the civilian population, on infrastructure facilities” in coming days.
+Ukraine presidential adviser Mykhailo Podolyak said the claims could provide a pretext for Russia “to justify massive strikes on Ukrainian cities, on the civilian population, on infrastructure facilities.”

-The Pentagon is looking into the alleged attacks, according to a U.S. official, speaking on condition of anonymity to discuss sensitive matters.

-American intelligence officials also were looking into the Russian claims but had not yet made a determination, according to a U.S. official familiar with the matter.
-The official spoke on the condition of anonymity to discuss the ongoing assessment.
+White House press secretary Karine Jean-Pierre said the U.S. was “unable to confirm the authenticity” of Russia’s claim.

+Asked whether the U.S. believed Putin was a lawful target of any potential Ukrainian strike, Jean-Pierre said that since the start of the conflict, the U.S. was “not encouraging or enabling Ukraine to strike beyond its border.”

 The purported drone attack would be a significant escalation in the 14-month conflict, with Ukraine taking the war to the heart of Russian power.